jabirali/geneus/README.md

 may result in crashes if you attempt to multiple simulations in parallel.

 ## Differences from v1
-In contrast to GENEUS v1, this branch only supports a single `cmake` build type, a single platform (Ubuntu x86-64), and a single compiler (GFortran).
+In contrast to GENEUS v1, the current version only supports a single `cmake` build type, a single platform (Ubuntu x86-64), and a single compiler (GFortran).
 Narrowing down the debugging to one compilation target simplifies maintenance.
 The binaries are now also portable (fully static x86-64 binaries), meaning that they can be transferred between computers without requiring recompilation.